YashdalfTheGray/dotfiles/README.md

 To configure the AWS CLI, you can either run `aws configure` or pass in `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables during runtime to embed credentials into the container.

+### Cool.
+How do I run it?

+You can pull down this repository and just run `docker build -t <image_name> .` which will build an image out of the files.
+You'll need the internet to build the image.
+Then running a `docker run --rm -it --name <container_name> <image_name>:latest` will run the container.

 ## macOS

 ### `oh-my-zsh`